 These other biogenic amines compete for and bind to sites that histamine binds to in the intestinal tract.
 Plus, diamine oxidase (DAO) also breaks these biogenic amines down, so they tie up more diamine oxidase, leaving less available to break down histamine from the other foods you eat.

 In the case of mushrooms, the high putrescine content may be problematic if you have histamine sensitivity.
-Despite being a low-histamine food, people often say mushrooms trigger their histamine intolerance symptoms.
-It’s likely that they’re reacting to the putrescine, and to a less degree, spermidine in mushrooms.
-These biogenic amines are tying up the limited amount of diamine oxidase available.
+Despite being a low-histamine food, people sometimes say mushrooms trigger their histamine intolerance symptoms.

 Allergies to Mushrooms

 Although not common, some people are sensitive to mushrooms, in a classic food allergy sense.
 (2) When they eat, inhale, or even touch mushrooms, immune cells release histamine.
 That’s not what you want if you have histamine intolerance.
-It’s not clear how common mushroom allergy is but it can sometimes show up even if you’ve been eating mushrooms for years without problems.

 Avoiding Histamine Intolerance Symptoms When You Eat Plant-Based Foods and Mushrooms

-Avoid plant-based foods that are high known to be high in histamine if you have histamine intolerance, but you also may need to limit foods that contain other biogenic amines, like mushrooms.
-If eat small amounts of these foods, choose only the freshest sources since biogenic amines, including histamine, may form during refrigeration.
+If you eat these foods, choose only the freshest sources since biogenic amines, including histamine, may form during refrigeration.
 (1) In some cases, this may be due to bacterial contamination.
 On the plus side, refrigeration slows production of biogenic amines.
 (3)

 The Bottom Line